Inedo/inedo-docs/BuildMaster/administration/applications/setup-templates.md

   * IssueSource: `IssueSourceName`
   * ConfigurationFile: `ConfigurationFileName`
   *	TextTemplate: `TextTemplateName`
+  *	Container Sources: `ContainerSourceRequired` (boolean)
+  *	Package Sources: `PackageSourceRequired` (boolean)

-Credential setting objects may also specify a `CredentialName`. `IssueSourceName` and `ConfigurationFileName` can be "*", which indicates any is accepted.
+Credential setting objects may also specify a `CredentialName`. `IssueSourceName` and `ConfigurationFileName` can be "\*", which indicates any is accepted.

+Plan settings may also require a `RequiresEdit` property, which indicates the plan must be edited.

 #### Renaming Templates
 Although you can't rename a setup template once you've created it, you can duplicate it, adding the new name, and delete the old template.